Perspective | Larry King’s long run made the case that there’s no such thing as a dumb question

 Mostly, the microphone stood for an increasingly rare virtue: listening.
 (Listening, and its nearly extinct counterpart: a genuine, unflagging curiosity about someone other than yourself.)

 The microphone, like the man hunched over it, imparted a corny notion of importance, an attempt to lend authority over the still-nascent cable feed of the 1980s.
-The microphone made all “Larry King Live” interviews seem like a great get, a worthy exclusive, a hot insight, something you’d better watch if you want to keep up.
+The microphone made all “Larry King Live” interviews seem like a great get, a worthy exclusive, a hot insight, something you’d better watch if you wanted to keep up.
 King’s life could be written as one man’s determination to keep up, for an audience that always knew he was pretty much winging it — and loved him for it.

-Some of King’s gets were better than others, of course (not every night could have Marlon Brando; not every night could feature Israel’s Prime Minister Yitzhak Rabin, PLO leader Yasser Arafat and Jordan’s King Hussein historically united on the same show in 1995.
+Some of King’s gets were better than others, of course (not every night could have Marlon Brando; not every night could feature Israeli Prime Minister Yitzhak Rabin, Palestine Liberation Organization leader Yasser Arafat and Jordan’s King Hussein historically united on the same show in 1995.
 Not every night could be Vladimir Putin or Ronald Reagan, Lady Gaga or Muhammad Ali, Miss Piggy and Kermit, Paul and Ringo), but his show was invariably, relentlessly topical.
 It was broad in a time of wondrous broadness, before the disrupting rise of the niche market.

 To be sitting at the table on CNN’s “Larry King Live” — just you, him and the big old mic — was proof that one had truly arrived.
 The suspenders.
 The odd questions.
 Why, King wanted to know.
 His favorite question, because that’s all any of us ever really want to know: Why?

-During his 25-year reign on CNN, especially in the years roughly bookended by the 1994 murder of Nicole Brown Simpson and the 2009 death of Michael Jackson, “Larry King Live” was a necessary and vital stop on the way to one’s public judgment.
+During his 25-year reign on CNN, especially in the years roughly bookended by the 1994 killing of Nicole Brown Simpson and the 2009 death of Michael Jackson, “Larry King Live” was a necessary and vital stop on the way to one’s public judgment.
 More than one celebrity used his show as a form of recompense, coming to him dirty and damaged with the hope of leaving clean.
 Others used it as an opportunity to show their more vulnerable side, in a calculated way.
 Most used him as a means to promote their latest film or album, to gin up some buzz.

 No matter what brought them to “Larry King Live,” it was understood that the questions would be coming from a place of genuine wonder, rather than showy intellect.
 King was a singular personality, a mutation of the common man, a New Yorker unafraid to just ask the question.
 The effect was a successful mixing of the daft with the deft.
 When news of his death spread Saturday, much of the immediate tribute came in the form of defense of King’s mastery of the “dumb question,” and rightly so.